Jorenar/vim-darkness/README.md

 :set background=light
 ```

-Like any other color scheme, you can add these commands to your `.vimrc`.
+Like any other commands, you can add these to your `.vimrc`.